About the Ship

 Who worked on the SS Sicamous?

 The Sicamous had its own full time crew and cook staff.
-There were four members of the Kitchen team, all recent migrants from China.
+When first in service the ship had a crew of 31-33 staff, plus one mail room clerk, and two express room clerks.
+In the Kitchen there were four members of the team, all recent migrants from China.
 Food was first class, and the CPR was renowned for the service in its lake boats and railways.
 Food was cooked from scratch in the kitchens, hidden away on the cargo deck.
 It was then sent up to the passenger decks by dumbwaiter.
 The crew had a mess room alongside and would knock on the wall to get the chefs attention.
 The Sicamous crew were fond of the cooks, who were even known to make them ice cream on occasion.

 Why did the ships stop running